 Proposals are selected on the basis of information submitted.
 Submitters are expected to follow the instructions carefully and supply all requested information.
 Missing or incorrect information could make the proposal ineligible for consideration.

-The proposed session must clearly apply to the target audience, fit into one of the nine tracks, match at least one of the Learning Approaches, and be delivered by a speaker with substantial topic knowledge and experience facilitating learning experiences and/or speaking to large groups.
+The proposed session must clearly apply to the target audience, fit into one of the ten content or four industry tracks, match at least one of the Learning Approaches, and be delivered by a speaker with substantial topic knowledge and experience facilitating learning experiences and/or speaking to large groups.

 Proposals are evaluated using the following additional criteria: